Case Study: Project Zero - empowering operations and maintenance personnel

 A Chemical Plant located in South-East Texas had instituted a goal of zero product defects, zero safety incidents and injuries, zero environmental releases and zero unscheduled downtime.

-To help enable these goals they established the need for a complete mobile solution to empower operations and maintenance personnel to capture defects, track work progress and make process and safety related decisions in real-time, when and where it is needed.
+To help achieve these goals they established the need for a complete mobile solution to empower operations and maintenance personnel to capture defects, track work progress and make key process and safety related decisions in real-time, when and where the decision needed.

 “If something is operating outside of a safe range, they can immediately take action to prevent it from turning into a process incident”.

-I²oT Solutions expert wireless engineers were brought in to help engineer the site to support the real-time access to information needed to operate the plant safely and efficiently.
+I²oT Solutions’ team of expert wireless engineers were brought in to engineer the site to support the real-time access to information needed to operate the plant safely and efficiently.
 The design was to enable uninterrupted, unlimited and reliable access from any position within the 4-square-mile plant as well as monitoring and controlling standard operating conditions for equipment in the field.

-I²oT Solutions engineers performed a detailed site engineering design to determine best mobility methods in both Hazardous and non-hazardous locations, considering remote areas with minimal infrastructure as well as the deployment Video Surveillance for key operating areas and condition monitoring sensors.
-Everything supported by a robust network topology leveraging both the wired and wireless network infrastructure (including WiMAX technology for remote area extensibility).
-In addition, the site is leveraging a centralized dashboard to view and manage video feeds, support equipment monitoring and maintain an eye overall network monitoring.
-All managed from a central and secure server that can be accessed anywhere on the network via any web browser for anyone with proper authentication credentials.
+I²oT Solutions’ team of engineers performed a detailed site engineering design to determine best mobility methods in both hazardous and non-hazardous locations, considering remote areas with minimal infrastructure as well as the deployment of Video Surveillance for key operating areas and condition monitoring sensors.
+Everything is supported by a robust network topology leveraging both the wired and wireless network infrastructure (including secure WiMAX technology for remote area extensibility).
+In addition, the site is leveraging a centralized dashboard to view and manage video feeds, support equipment monitoring and maintain an eye over all network monitoring.
+The entire system is managed from a central and secure server that can be accessed anywhere on the network via any web browser for anyone with proper authentication credentials.

 This same dashboard is also used to manage the Emergency Notification system that was engineered by I²oT Solutions personnel in a previous project.